 Based on that exercise I made up a game to play in the car.
 As we would drive around I asked them to name the colors they saw as if they were crayon names.
 One of my sons once saw a cream colored suburban and yelled out “Melted Mozzarella Cheese Cream!”
 Not sure if Ford will ever use it, but I like it.

-Be a Homeschooling Ninja
+Be a Homeschooling Ninja for your Reluctant Learners

 Education happens all the time.
 Be intentional about finding opportunities to teach your kids without ever calling it school.
 Plan, but be flexible, so you can capitalize on the little moments and the big ones too.
 And remember, a little creativity produces some great results.

-They will never know what hit them.
+Your reluctant learners will never know what hit them.